Dear reader of ADxS.org, please excuse the disruption.

 5.2.1.
 Exclusion of organic causes

-Differential diagnosis for ADHD
+More on this at Differential diagnosis of ADHD

 5.2.2.
 Exclusion of other psychological causes

-Depression and dysphoria in ADHD
+For the differential diagnosis of depression, see Depression and dysphoria in ADHD

 5.3.
 Interview with parents/confidants